rails/rails/guides/source/action_mailbox_basics.md

 end
 ```

+The regular expression matches the incoming email's `to` field.
 For example, the above will match any email sent to `save@` to a 'forwards' mailbox, which we will need to create.

 ### Create a Mailbox